pdoffl/Dehasher/README.md

 This tool serves as both a practical security utility and an educational resource for understanding hash functions, password security, and offensive security tooling development.

+## Presentation

+Check out the presentation [here](https://github.com/pdoffl/Dehasher/blob/main/presentation/Dehasher-Presentation.pdf) to understand more about the Dehasher project.

 ## Features

 - **Password Strength Assessment**: Test hashes against known weak password databases to evaluate organizational password policies and identify vulnerable credentials requiring rotation.